leo-v16/bveccodeclub/README.md

-I have changed up the way in which the team member cards are rendered They can now be managed using firebase console
+I have changed up the way in which the team member cards are rendered<br>
+They can now be managed using firebase console<br>
-This is done by using Firebase Firestore(for member details) and Storage(for images)
+This is done by using Firebase Firestore(for member details) and Storage(for images)<br>

 The team details are stored as follows<br>
 DATA ARRANGEMENT: